 Proceeding further towards the worship hall, there is a lucky rabbit statue.
 It is a huge statue, over 165cm tall.
 If you can make a round-shaped stone stand inside the large bowl the rabbit is holding, your wish will come true.

-Fun fact: Uji was written as “菟道” in the good old days.
-So, the city is a place associated with rabbits!
+Fun fact: Uji was written as “菟道” in the good old days, making the city a place associated with rabbits!

 There is a peeking hall on Shōun Bull’s stomach.
 You can see the small wooden cow statue inside the stone statue’s body.